nushell/nushell.github.io/book/thinking_in_nu.md

 1. Stage 1: Parsed
 2. Stage 2: If the code parsed correctly, the result is then Evaluated

-The Nushell Parser is key to many of Nushell's and the REPL features such as:
+The Nushell Parser is key to many features of Nushell and its REPL, such as:

 - Accurate and expressive error messages
-- Earlier and robust detection of error conditions
+- Semantic analysis for earlier and robust detection of error conditions
 - IDE integration
 - The type system
 - The module system